thejum2005/EXTERNSHIP-Intern-Platform/README.md

-You can create a test intern from the login page (“Create a test intern”) or as Admin via **Interns**.
+You can create a test intern from the login page (“Create a test intern or admin”)

 ## Database
 - SQLite file is created at `database/database.db`